givikuna/givikuna/README.md

 - 👯 I’m looking to contribute more to open source projects
 - 🤔 I’m looking to learn more about web development
 - 🌱 Currently based in South Jersey
+- 🌍 Can communicate proficiently in English & Georgian, and somewhat in Spanish

 <br>